-Though rice is grown extensively in the tropics and often grown in a flooded situation, it is actually a remarkably adaptable crop.
-Rice can grow in conditions where the field is alternately flooded and dry.
-In fact, there are even types of rice, called upland rice, that grow in fields just like corn and wheat.
+Although people assume all rice needs to be grown in flooded conditions rice is actually a remarkably adaptable crop.
+In addition to being able to grow in flooded conditions it can grow where the field is alternately flooded and dry and there are even types of rice, called upland rice, that grow just off of rainfall in fields just like corn and wheat.

 Because of its adaptability, you can grow rice in your own backyard here in Missouri.
 You won’t get much rice unless you’re growing in a large area, but that shouldn’t stop you because there are many reasons why you should grow rice.